-As an obstetrician/gynecologist, I see couples who are having difficulty staying pregnant.
-It is certainly disappointing and saddening when they realize that they have lost their baby.
+As an OB-GYN, I see couples who have difficulty staying pregnant.
+It is certainly disappointing and saddening when they realize they have lost their baby.

 Women often want to know if having one miscarriage means they'll likely have another.
-I know that they just want to put their minds at ease, but there is no way to say for sure.
+There is no way to say for sure.
 Most women who have a miscarriage go on to have healthy pregnancies.
 Still, women who have had a miscarriage could have other miscarriages.
-I recently had several patients that had a miscarriage with their first pregnancies that were able to conceive a couple of months later and then carried a full-term pregnancy.
+After two consecutive clinical miscarriages, it's recommended to be medically evaluated by your health care team.

 Miscarriages are difficult to go through, but it's important to not give up.
 Many women who have miscarriages are able to have a baby in the future.
 After two consecutive clinical miscarriages, it's recommended to have a medical evaluation.
 Having a miscarriage can be tough to deal with.
 If you're having a hard time coping, talk to your health care provider.
 They will be able to help you find a counselor to speak with.

-Gabriela Cardenas Palecek, M.D., sees patients in Obstetrics & Gynecology in Eau Claire, Wis.
+Gabriela Cardenas Palecek, M.D., sees patients in Obstetrics & Gynecology in Eau Claire, Wisconsin.